Skip to content

 reset_path_manager() -> None

-Reset the singleton so the next call to get_path_manager creates a fresh instance.
+Destroy the singleton so the next call creates a fresh instance.

 Source code in tit/paths.py